seqizz/jb/README.md

 #### Installation

-- Clone the repo
-- Build it with `go build jb.go`
+- Get it with `go get github.com/seqizz/jb`
 - Run the executable to get your example config
 - Create the configuration and enjoy!